SmartBear/one-report-changeset-publisher/README.md

       -password string
             OneReport password
       -remote string
-            Git remote (default is the first remote in .git/config) -to-rev string
+            Git remote (default is the origin remote in .git/config) -to-rev string
             To git revision (default is the HEAD revision) -url string